J33p3rs/GetStarted/Build_Resources.md

+# Build Resources
+This page is aimed at giving you ideas for things you can build at home to get some hands on experience.

 | Project Area              | Project Name / Resource                                                                 | Description                                                                                     |
 |---------------------------|-----------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|
 | Honeypot / Canary         | [Cowrie Honeypot](https://www.cowrie.org/)                                             | A widely used, medium-interaction SSH/Telnet honeypot that logs attacker behaviour for analysis |
 | Web filtering and DNS defence | [Pi-Hole](pi-zero-w-pihole.md) | Used for blocking malicious DNS, ads, and other web filtering on a Raspberry Pi. |
 | Security script | Build a python script to perfrom a security task | You could do something like: <ul><li> Configuring a firewall or router <li> Checking for lookalike phishing domains <li> Perfrom basic recon such as geolocation, whois look up etc.|